Simpson's Rule Calculator

 Step 6:

-Therefore the solution of given definite integral over a subinterval n=3.
+Therefore, the solution of definite integral over a subinterval n = 3 is,

 $$ \int_0^3 e^x\; dx \approx \frac{3}{8} [1 + 3e + 3e^2 + e^3] $$